Image

 • Promoting Child Pornography: Involves distributing or selling child pornography to an adult, or promoting adult pornography to a minor.

-If you are facing charges or have been questioned regarding any of these examples – or any other child pornography charges in Atchison County, MO – call Combs Waterkotte now at (314) 900-HELP or reach out to us online.
-You need an experienced advocate on your side to protect your reputation, rights, and future.
+If you’re confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte now at (314) 900-HELP or reach out to us online.
+You need an knowledgeable advocate on your side to protect your reputation, rights, and future.

 Child Pornography Defense Lawyer in Atchison County, MO | Atchison County, MO Criminal Defense | Combs Waterkotte

-What Are the Legal Ramifications for Child Pornography in Atchison County, MO?
+What Are the Penalties for Child Pornography in Atchison County, MO?

 Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
 The offense becomes a class B felony in Atchison County, MO if you: